bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 * *Unitialised reads*, when a program blindly reads from a newly allocated heap.

-To highlight the diversity and breadth of attacks posssible on the heap, consider three different categories of attack on the glibc heap allocator, starting with a simple overflow to attack control flow, a double free attack and finally a more sophisticated attack that involves storing specially crafted fake heap chunks in fastbins.
+To highlight the diversity and breadth of attacks posssible on the heap, consider three different categories of attack on the glibc heap allocator, starting with a simple overflow to attack control flow, a double free attack and finally a more sophisticated attack (house of spirit) that involves storing a specially crafted fake heap chunk into the fastbins.